 Chris Haywood is currently Director of Research for the School of Arts and Cultures.
 He has previously been Director of Teaching and Learning and Director of Postgraduate Studies.
 His main research interests focus on exploring the limits of theoretical and conceptual frameworks to explain and understand men and masculinities.
 He is currently working on exploring how men negotiate different dating practices in the areas of speed dating, online dating and mobile romance.
 Alongside this, he is also developing research in the field of men, risk and sexual health.
 His interests also include cultural analyses of schooling and education.
 A key part of this work involves exploring the interplay between the institutionally-led discursive formation of identity categories and how those discourses are lived out.
 One areas of current concern is to think about how schools, gender their pupils through age, racial and sexual categories.
 In short, how ideas and understandings of masculinity are employed to shape pupil's learning.
 Other areas of interest includes methodology and how developments in social and cultural theory are impacting upon, not simply the philosophical aspects of research design, but also their practical application.
-He is currently the Director Postgraduate Research in School of Arts and Cultures and Chair of the Board of Examiners for Media and Cultural Studies programmes.
+He is currently the Director Research in School of Arts and Cultures.